architect/arc.codes/src/shared/en/aws/reference-text.md

 ### Syntax

-- Routes must start with leading slash
+- Routes must start with a leading slash
-- Dashes and underscores not allowed
+- Dashes and underscores are not allowed

 ### Additional bits